makersacademy/rps-challenge/README.md

 * For one or two players.

 * Two extra options!
 Spock beats scissors and rock but loses to lizard and paper.
-Lizard beats spock and paper but loses to scissor and rock.
+Lizard beats spock and paper but loses to scissors and rock.

 * You can play it <a href="https://scissorslizardspock.herokuapp.com">here</a>.